Joe-Alfaro/extra-flexing/README.md

 You can find some images in assets/images.
 Notice the images are all different sizes but the widths are uniform and the heights maintain the aspect ratio.
 Hmmmmm..... https://www.w3schools.com/css/css3_images.asp <br/>
-Feel free to use flex box or grid... grid you say? https://css-tricks.com/snippets/css/complete-guide-grid/ <br/> If you choose to use flexbox there will be white space between the rows, and that's ok.
-Or you're better at flexbox than me and you can fix that, I don't know your life.
+Feel free to use flex box or grid... grid you say? https://css-tricks.com/snippets/css/complete-guide-grid/ <br/> If you choose to use flexbox consider columns over rows.

 A row of buttons and one is selected.
 I will suggest to style all the buttons like the unselected.
 And then add a class "selected" to the first one and style that class to make it look different.
 Check stretches after that.